kassandraoftroy/paper-wallet-tx/README.md

 # paper-wallet-tx

-Bitcoin paper wallets and brain wallets are no longer recommended for use by the bitcoin community for a number of reasons.
+Bitcoin paper wallets and brain wallets are no longer recommended for use by the bitcoin community for a number of reasons ([see here](https://www.coindesk.com/brainwallet-bitcoin-wallet-shouldnt-use))

 However, there are certain situations where a brain wallet still may be convenient, as well as legacy paper/brain wallets that need to be managed or swept into a modern wallet client.